Home Legal Product Disclosure Statement

 (b) the funds you are transferring will fund any Illegal Activities.

-In certain circumstances, we may not be able to transact with you or other persons associated with your account and may be obliged to delay processing a transaction, block or freeze an account or funds where used in connection with Illegal Activities or suspected Illegal Activities, at our sole discretion.
+In certain circumstances, we may not be able to transact with you or other persons associated with your account and may be obliged to delay processing a transaction, block or freeze an account or funds which were or are being used in connection with Illegal Activities or suspected Illegal Activities, at our sole discretion.
 If this occurs, we are not liable to you for any indirect or consequential losses whatsoever and you agree to indemnify us if we are found liable to a third party in connection with the freezing or blocking of your account.

 There may be tax implications associated with any transaction you enter into with Us and the relevant tax rules or their interpretation may change from time to time.
 You are therefore encouraged to seek professional tax advice prior to entering into any transaction with Us to understand whether there are any tax implications as a result of entering into transactions with us.